egberts/easy-admin/README.md

 # easy-admin
-Scripts to easy system administration for white-lab managers, heavy-metal configurators, test jockeys, cloud virtualizers, network grokkers, and home-bounded computer scientists.
+Scripts to easy system administration for white-lab managers, bare-metal configurators, test jockeys, cloud virtualizers, network grokkers, and home-bounded computer scientists.

 Imagine that you installed a package using one of those distro package tool, they didnt configure it right or it was just in barely usable "basic settings".